NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_documentation.md

 The broadgeographicalregion is duplicated into a column named 'localityname'.
 - Create column localityname based on column georegionname using expression grel:value
+Workbench will fail validation if this element is not here.

 The agentMiddleInitial is checked and corrected if the value is 'None'